kappacite/SkinsAPI/README.md

  * Get & set a skin from a mojang account.

 # Usage
-First, you need to set the plugin & to enable SkinsAPI.
+First, you need to set the plugin & enable SkinsAPI.
 In your main class, in the onEnable:
 ```java
 SkinsAPI.getInstance().setPlugin(this);
 SkinsAPI.getInstance().enable();
 ```

-Don't forget the disable the API when your plugin is disable.
+Don't forget to disable the API when your plugin is reloaded/stopped.

 To set a player skin,
 ```java